by Terry Heick

 Make schools accountable to local communities, not federal policy.

-This would require supporting those communities in various ways & supporting learners by expanding definition of “academic” success.
+This would require supporting those communities in various ways & supporting learners by expanding the definition of “academic” success.
 Among the benefits, the improved visibility of our collective, shared challenge to educate every learners every day for every standard regardless of background, literacy, learning habits, or scheme would be visible to everyone.

 Kind of like opening the kitchen of a failing restaurant for the public to see; not to shame, but to clarify.